 Interested in Greek life?
 Ottawa University has fraternities and sororities.

 Planning to play sports?
 Ottawa University has many options for athletes.
 See them all and learn more about life at Ottawa University on the Student Life page.

 |Applicants Submitting SAT scores||15%|

-Let's take a look at to get a better sense of what Ottawa University offers and if it might be the right college for you.
+Let's take a look at these areas to get a better idea of what Ottawa University offers and if it might be a good choice for you.

-Out of all the first-year, full-time undergrads who start at Ottawa University, around 25% return for the next year.
-Ottawa University's six-year graduation rate for undergrads is 65%.
+Approximately 25% of first-year, full-time undergrads who start at Ottawa Universitycome back their sophomore year.
+71% of Ottawa University undergrads graduate within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
+Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 50% of graduates receive at least one full-time job offer.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.

 For information on Ottawa University's financial aid options for first-year students, check with the school directly.